I wrote this in a blog post from Nov. 2011:

 Imagine being born again, with all your memories from this life.
 Except this time, you’re born in another country.
 You remember how to talk, and you try, but nobody speaks the language.
 Everything you thought you knew is different.
 It’s like having a wealth of useless knowledge.
 You have a little experience, but it’s starting to feel a little irrelevant.
 Some days, that’s just how I feel.
 I have chosen to give up what I know to do something new and all the previous knowledge I had isn’t really helping with what I’m trying to do now.
 I’m sure it’s helped with the transition, but when you’re starting from scratch, a little help doesn’t always seem like much.
 I am having fun, but a little progress would be great for team morale.

 Go rafting with your husband (Symone).
-Zip line.
-Try asparagus.
+Zip line (It was FUN).
+Try asparagus (YUM).
 Paint the walls blue.
 Cut off your hair!
 Stop being beaten by the what ifs.
 What if everything goes well?
 What if you enjoy it?
 What if it’s delicious?
 Perfect?
 Chances are you won’t die trying.
 Instead, you’ll feel accomplished.
 Fearless.
 Strong.
 Try an adventure every now and then.
 Don’t be skurred.